fedellen/list-together/README.md

 Now I can absolutely say that TypeScript is no longer difficult for me.
 As expected, I now prefer it over plain JavaScript as it provides much more information.
 After about a week of using TypeScript regularly it became an extremely useful tool.
 There was a certain moment where I stopped struggling against the compiler and started working **with** the compiler.

 After attempting several different offline-first with Apollo Client methods, I struggled to get offline mutations to work consistently enough to include this feature.
-Rather than starting over with a stack that includes more robust offline functionality, I decided to finish this app with Apollo and skip offline mutations for now.
+Rather than starting over with a stack that includes more robust offline functionality, I decided to finish this app with Apollo and skip the offline mutations for now.